 Our curriculum intent includes planned opportunities to:

 Children leave our school as able, independent, caring, confident, respectful learners ready to find their place in the world.

-RESILIENCE means not giving up/persisting; having a positive view of oneself as a learner, managing distractions
+RESILIENCE: We see this as not giving up/persisting; having a positive view of oneself as a learner, managing distractions

-RESOURCEFULNESS means using your initiative and a range of strategies; being independent
+RESOURCEFULNESS: We see this as using your initiative and a range of strategies; being independent

-REFLECTION means thinking about your own learning; planning your work; assessing your own work
+REFLECTION: We see this as thinking about your own learning; planning your work; assessing your own work

-RELATIONSHIPS means you can learn effectively in a group; know when to work in a pair, group or alone
+RELATIONSHIPS: We see this as learning effectively in a group; know when to work in a pair, group or alone

 Our Curriculum is based around the 2014 National Curriculum for KS1 and KS2 and the Early Years framework for EYFS.
 It is designed to provide our learners with a range of different learning experiences that meet the needs and interests of all pupils.
 We plan and organise activities to promote learning and personal growth and development.
 It includes, not only the formal requirements of the National Curriculum, but also the range of extra-curricular activities, visits and visitors that the school organises in order to enrich the experiences of our children.

 We aim to teach children how to grow into positive, responsible people, who are tolerant of others and can work and co-operate together whilst developing knowledge, skills and attitudes to learning, in order for them to become life-long learners.